Who should attend?

 Guided Learning Hours: it is recommended that to fully benefit from the course, that the candidate should allocate at least 40 hours of self-study to fully benefit from the learning of this course.

-Assessment: there is no examination for this course, but the knowledge you gain would enable you to join one of the IBD courses to gain an officially recognised qualification.
+Assessment: there is no examination for this course, but the course content will assist with the knowledge (both practical and theoretical) to support you in your study for the IBD General Certificate in Brewing to gain an officially recognised qualification.

 Learning outcomes – at the end of this course the candidate should be able to: